SWENGG4Y2024/SWENGG4Y2024Team03/Content Review Summarizer/Software Requirement Specification.md

 The Content Review Summarizer is intended to analyze and summarize product reviews on e-commerce platforms, providing concise summaries using keywords and categorizing them based on product-specific attributes.
 This tool will also update summaries with new reviews every six hours.

 ### 1.4 Scope
 The scope of this product includes the development of a robust backend for analyzing and summarizing reviews, an intuitive interface for administrators to configure keywords and categories, and integration with e-commerce platforms.
-The tool will cater to various stakeholders such as potential users, business owners, developers, quality teams, and regulatory bodies.
+The tool will cater to various stakeholders such as potential buyers, business owners, developers, quality teams, and regulatory bodies.

 ### 1.5 Definitions, Acronyms, and Abbreviations
 | Term                    | Definition |